bmeurant/technical-docs/software-architecture/architectural-styles/component-based.md

 ---
 # Component-Based Architecture (CBA)

 **Component-Based Architecture (CBA)** is an [[software-architecture/architectural-styles/|architectural style]] that structures a system as an assembly of loosely coupled, independently replaceable **components**.
-A component is a binary, reusable unit of software that encapsulates its implementation and exposes its functionality only through a well-defined **public interface**.
+A component is a binary, reusable unit of software that encapsulates its implementation and exposes its functionality only through a well-defined **public [[program-against-abstractions|interface]]**.

 The core idea is to build systems by composing pre-built, standardized components, similar to how physical systems are built from off-the-shelf parts.

 * **Key Principles:**
     * **Strict Encapsulation (Black Box):** A component's internal implementation is completely hidden from the outside world.
-All interaction happens exclusively through its public interface.
+All interaction happens exclusively through its public [[program-against-abstractions|interface]].
     * **Interchangeability:** Any component can be replaced by another component that implements the same interface, without affecting the rest of the system.
     * **Component Independence:** Components are designed to be as autonomous as possible.
 They are often developed, tested, and deployed as individual units.